 - Sprinkle edges of the dough with cinnamon and raw sugar (or regular sugar).

 - Bake 15-20 min or until filling is bubbly and crust is golden.

-Keywords: whole wheat apple galette, apple walnut galette
+Keywords: caramel apple galette, whole wheat apple galette, salted caramel apple galette